Introduction to Humanitarian Healthcare Online Course

 - To join FRRHH you must first set up an RCSEd Online Account

-- Once you have an RCSEd online profile you can then start the FRRHH membership online pro forma by visiting our FRRHH Membership page and clicking the green Join Now button
+- Once you have an RCSEd online profile you can then start the FRRHH membership online pro forma by visiting our FRRHH Membership page

 - You will then receive an automated receipt of payment and a welcome email from FRRHH and you are ready to begin accessing your membership benefits.
 Please note that it takes two working days for your course registration and access to the VLE to be processed.
 All FRRHH members who joined the faculty before 11 March 2021 will automatically be enrolled onto the course and will have access to the VLE and course.